Springboard-Mentor-DermalScan/AI-DermalScan/README.md

 Clear Skin

-Age & Gender Estimation: Provides an estimated age and predicted gender for each detected face.
+Age Estimation: Provides an estimated age for each detected face.

 Visual Feedback: Displays the original image alongside the annotated image, showing bounding boxes and prediction results.